 DCF Fair Value Target:

-Below please find a table outlining a discounted cash flow forecast for JNJ, in which we model out valuation assuming a variety of terminal growth rates.
-To summarize, we found that Johnson & Johnson ranked in the 30th percentile in terms of potential gain offered.
-Our DCF analysis suggests the stock is overvalued by about 35.33%.
-In terms of the factors that were most noteworthy in this DCF analysis for JNJ, they are:
+The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for Johnson & Johnson.
+To summarize, we found that Johnson & Johnson ranked in the 35th percentile in terms of potential gain offered.
+Our DCF analysis suggests the stock is overvalued by about 41.83%.
+As for the metrics that stood out in our discounted cash flow analysis of Johnson & Johnson, consider:

-The business' balance sheet reveals debt to be 8% of the company's capital (with equity being the remaining amount).
-Approximately only 17.63% of US stocks with free cash flow have a lower reliance on debt in their capital structure.
+The business' balance sheet reveals debt to be 7% of the company's capital (with equity being the remaining amount).
+Approximately just 17.18% of US stocks with free cash flow have a lower reliance on debt in their capital structure.

 Terminal Growth Rate in Free Cash Flow